A white building on a platform over water. The top of the building has a small lighthouse tower on it.

 America 250 North Carolina: A Day in Historic Edenton, NC

 Historic Edenton packs a lot to experience into a little town.
 Waterfront views, historic buildings, and incredible stories are beautifully preserved in one of the South’s prettiest towns.
-Plan a long weekend in this former colonial capital and explore the themes of freedom and resilience through more than 300 years of history.
+Plan a visit to this former colonial capital and explore the themes of freedom and resilience through more than 300 years of history.

 Visit the Historic Edenton State Historic Site Visitor Center